-If for whatever reason you don’t want to trade in your car, selling a used car to a private party requires some time and effort.
+If you don’t want to trade in your car for whatever reason, selling a used car to a private party requires some time and effort.
 We get that some people may not want to spend the time it takes to advertise the car, meet with potential buyers, and wait as a committed buyer tries to secure financing.
 One way of cutting through the hassle of selling a used car to a private party would be to sell it to a dealer instead.
-The question, though, is will a dealer work with you on your used vehicle if you aren’t trading it in?
-Here’s the answer…
+The question, though, is, will a dealer work with you on your used vehicle if you aren’t trading it in?
+Read on to find out.

 Will a Dealer Buy Your Car?

-Typically, many dealerships will be interested in buying your used car regardless of condition, mileage or other factors.
-Some large dealership chains, such as CarMax, have a policy to buy any vehicle you’re willing to sell, while others work with Autotrader.com to make an offer on any vehicle, even if you’re not buying anything in return.
-We have a few pointers before you head down to your local dealer to sell your car, we have a few pointers.
-Find a used car for sale near you
+Typically, many dealerships will be interested in buying your used car regardless of condition, mileage, or other factors.
+Some large dealership chains, such as CarMax, have a policy to buy any vehicle you’re willing to sell, while others work with Autotrader.com to make an offer on any car, even if you’re not buying anything in return.
+We have a few pointers before you head down to your local dealer to sell your car.

 What Car Do You Have?

 Before you ask a dealership to buy your car, consider what type of car you have.
-If it’s an older model with a lot of imperfections — issues such as parts that aren’t working, bad tires, or cosmetic issues like dents and scratches — you might have trouble getting an offer from many new-car dealerships.
+If it’s an older model with many imperfections, be prepared.
+Issues like parts that aren’t working, bad tires, or cosmetic issues like dents and scratches will create trouble getting an offer from many new-car dealerships.
 We suggest that you avoid taking your old, beat-up car to a Lexus dealership, for example, and asking them to make you an offer.

 Instead, look up the trade-in value of your car on Kelley Blue Book (KBB).
 Armed with that figure, visit a dealership that might be interested in selling your particular vehicle.
 Be realistic about the condition once the dealer looks over the car.
-Remember, you’ll probably have very little negotiating power in this situation because you aren’t trading in your car for a new one, so it’s the dealership’s ball game.
+Remember, you’ll probably have very little negotiating power in this situation.
+You aren’t trading in your vehicle for a new one, so it’s the dealership’s ball game.

 What Dealership Should You Go To?

-You should first go to a dealership that sells your brand of vehicle.
-For instance, if you’re trying to sell a 2006 BMW, take it to a BMW dealer to see what they offer you.
+It will help if you first go to a dealership that sells your brand of vehicle.
+For instance, if you’re trying to sell a 2010 BMW, take it to a BMW dealer to see what they offer you.
 If you don’t like the offer, try a different BMW dealer before going to an off-brand dealership.

 If your car is a little older, you might want to try to visit a dealer that specializes in used cars.
-For example, a 1990s Ford is likely of little value to a Ford dealership, which primarily wants to sell new and recent Ford models.
+For example, an early 2000s Ford is likely of little value to a Ford dealership, which primarily wants to sell new and recent Ford models.
 It might be desirable to a used-car specialist, which mainly sells inexpensive used vehicles and doesn’t focus on one brand.

 If you’re not trading in your used car and want to avoid all the issues involved with selling to a private party, selling to a dealership is the best remaining option.
 Once you secure a ballpark value from KBB, Autotrader.com/instant-cash-offer can help you get started.
-Simply clicking on “Get an Offer” is the first step on a low-effort path to cashing in on your used car’s value.
+Simply entering your vehicle’s VIN is the first step on a low-effort path to cashing in on your used car’s value.

 Related Car Selling Articles: